actions/actions-runner-controller/README.md

 > It would be great if you could try building the latest controller image following https://github.com/actions-runner-controller/actions-runner-controller#contributing if you are eager to test it early and help
 > developers by reporting any bugs :smile:

-`Scheduled Overrides` allows you to configure HorizontalRunnerAutosaler so that its Spec gets updated only during a certain period of time.
+`Scheduled Overrides` allows you to configure HorizontalRunnerAutoscaler so that its Spec gets updated only during a certain period of time.

 usually, this feature is used for following scenarios: